Group Channel and Services

 We believe that the value of the Massmart Group should be greater than the sum of its parts.
 This philosophy underpins Massmart’s approach to collaboration across the Divisions which is facilitated and implemented by our Channel and Shared Services functions.

-The Channel function provides a secure and structured place for our Divisions to share information and collaborate in a way that we believe will materially benefit the Group.
+The Channel function provides a secure and structured place for our Divisions to share information and collaborate in a way that materially benefits the Group.
 This is done primarily by organising forums, in particular areas of competence and interest, which bring together the best and most senior skills in the Group in each functional area.
 These forums are chaired by members of the Group Executive Committee and consist of both trading and functional forums.

 Each forum is tasked with performing four key functions.